Jan Hendrik Scheltema: Recognition

 In art history Scheltema is an 'important artist in Australia'.
 He gained a reputation as a masterly painter of pastoral scenes, particularly as a specialist of foreground livestock in the landscape, a genre developed by Paulus Potter in 17th century Holland with Potter's "Young Bull" hanging in the Mauritshuis Museum in Scheltema's birthplace where he lived until the age of 5 and later studied for two years.
 His skills in that genre were often publicly acknowledged in Australian newspapers.
 His treatment of livestock was not limited to making them a focal landscape element in the painting, but he often showed them in action, such as drinking, running, breaking away being chased, being shorn or fed, showing what they were watching, depicting their interaction with humans as well as the landscape.
 He produced several equine works, some with the movement of full gallop.
 Photos of the colorful oils of his well known bullock teams are repeatedly used to illustrate the narratives of Australian bullock team history, besides contemporary black and white photographs.
 He painted more bullock teams than any other painter in Australia.
-His paintings were not just pleasant pictures, but tended to tell a story in well captured typical Australian bush settings, sometimes with fog, haze, dust or other atmospheric effects.
+His work "Bullock Team Resting" was part of the "Exhibition of Australian Art In London" of 1898. > His paintings were not just pleasant pictures, but tended to tell a story in well captured typical Australian bush settings, sometimes with fog, haze, dust or other atmospheric effects.
 Scheltema himself, having been a student of Charles Verlat (who painted almost humanized animals), considered that he was painting 'animals' in Australian landscapes rather than only those with foreground 'livestock', for which he is so well known.
 He realized that the original Australian landscape did not have 'livestock'.
-So he painted also landscapes with foreground kangaroos, at least one being also in a public gallery collection.
+So he painted also landscapes with foreground kangaroos, at least one being also in a public gallery collection, e.g. the Glen Eira City Council Gallery.

 Although he had been educated in Europe he immediately developed a sharp eye for the colors and textures of the Australian landscape, as he did not only paint outdoors all over rural Victoria, but studied individual tree and shrub species up close.
 Many of his rural works focus on or include one large gum tree, as a uniting feature.
 He would explain the rural life in paintings which others of the period, such as Banjo Patterson and Henry Lawson, had explained in writing indeed poetry.